Last updated: May 2026

 You hold stock in one or a few locations.

-Traditional centralized inventory often sits in your target market.
+Legacy centralized inventory often sits in your target market.
 This feels efficient when demand aligns with your plan.
-But when shifts, you ship further and struggle to respond quickly.
+But when demand shifts, you ship further and struggle to respond quickly.

 The alternative is strategic centralization.
 Keep inventory upstream in a factory-adjacent hub, closer to supply than to demand.
 This changes your decisions.
 You are no longer committing today to how much sits in North American or European warehouses for three months.
 You keep stock near the source, then let actual orders determine where units go.

 That is exactly how Portless operates.
 Our Shenzhen fulfillment center is hours from many factories in China.
 Inventory lands there first.
 Orders flow in from Shopify and other channels.
 Packages hand off to more than 20 last-mile carriers.
-Most brands see 6 to 9 day delivery to North America and Europe.
+Most brands see five to eight days delivery to North America and Europe.

 The benefit is responsiveness.
 You hold inventory centrally but with better information about where demand actually is, not where you forecasted it would be months ago.

-Craft Club had demand, but their traditional model turned inventory into a growth ceiling.
+Craft Club used Portless to keep inventory upstream, turning product demand into campaigns instead of container commitments.
+The company had demand, but their legacy model turned inventory into a growth ceiling.
 Long lead times meant frequent stockouts or wrong stock in the wrong place.

 After moving to Portless, here's how their founder Nikos Maniaty described three changes: